 *Tip* If you have both gluten free and non-gluten free people, you should make separate bread stations and, depending on the sensitivity of you or your guests, have separate toasters and utensils as well.

-Another good option for people wanting to create their own breakfast is to have yogurt parfaits.
-Gather some different types of yogurt, some gluten free granola, nuts, fruit, honey, and jams, then let people go to town!
-This Breakfast Yogurt Parfait also includes chia seeds, which can be another good option to include.
+Another good option for people wanting to create their own breakfast is to have people build bowls or parfaits.
+Gather some different types of yogurt, some gluten free granola, nuts, fruit, honey, jams, or even sweeter items like chocolate chips or candies then let people go to town!

 *Tip* Make sure you have enough cups and spoons for this!
 If not you may want to do the next option instead.